The Guess Who: Legal disputes over Jim Kale's use of "The Guess Who" name (1978–2024)

-Both Cummings and Bachman were highly critical of the Kale/Peterson version of the Guess Who, calling it "the fake Guess Who", or "Kale's Klones" and calling the band's concerts "fake bullshit shows".
+Both Cummings and Bachman were highly critical of Kale and Peterson's version of the Guess Who, calling it "the fake Guess Who", or "Kale's Klones" and calling the band's concerts "fake bullshit shows".
 Kale referred to his own potential iteration of the group as "a band of trained monkeys".
-The dispute was compared to John Fogerty's dispute with his former bandmates over the use of the name Creedence Clearwater Revisited.
-Bachman and Cummings have toured and recorded together under the name "Bachman-Cummings".
+The dispute has been compared to John Fogerty's dispute with his former bandmates over the use of the name Creedence Clearwater Revisited.

-Early in 2023, Bachman and Cummings sent multiple cease-and-desist letters to the Peterson-led nostalgia band, accusing them of misleading the public.
+Early in 2023, Bachman and Cummings sent multiple cease-and-desist letters to the Kale/Peterson-led nostalgia band, accusing them of misleading the public.
 In October 2023, after having received no response to the letters, Bachman and Cummings launched a "false advertising" lawsuit against Kale and Peterson, claiming that the band has used the Guess Who name, photos of Bachman and Cummings, and original recordings, "to give the false impression that Plaintiffs are performing as part of the cover band".
 Bachman and Cummings sought $20 million in damages.
 A hearing pertaining to the lawsuit and Kale's and Peterson's counterclaims was scheduled for January 2024.

 In April 2024, a federal judge denied Kale and Peterson's motion to dismiss the Bachman and Cummings suit.

-In April 2024, Cummings arranged to have legal permission pulled for any public performance of any Guess Who material Cummings had written or co-written.
-This legal gambit left both the performer and the owner of the performance venue liable for damages if any Cummings-authored Guess Who songs were performed for an audience.
-Following this action, the cover band was unable to perform most of the group's biggest hits, including "These Eyes", "American Woman", "No Time", "Share The Land", and many others.
-The group's concerts were immediately canceled and the website for Peterson's Guess Who band was shuttered in July 2024.
+That same month, Cummings, through his music publishing company, took the highly unusual step of terminating his license agreement with BMI so that his catalog would be removed from BMI's blanket license agreements with music venues.
+With this legal maneuver, not only would any musician publicly performing a Cummings-authored Guess Who song be liable for monetary damages, so would the owners of any venue where the song was performed.
+Following this action, the band was unable to perform most of the group's biggest hits, as Cummings authored or co-authored the vast majority of them including "These Eyes", "American Woman", "No Time", "Share the Land", and many others.
+The group's concerts were immediately canceled and the website for Kale and Peterson's Guess Who was shuttered in July 2024, effectively bringing an end to this version of the band.